Roldao-Neto/Roldao-Neto/README.md

 If I can run a model on the Edge, chances are I am going to do it

 My main programming languages are Python, C++, Java, JS, and TS.
-And my favorite frameworks are TensorFlow, PyTorch, and React.
+And my favorite frameworks are TensorFlow and PyTorch.

 My favorite personal project right now is [Open Voice Assistant](https://github.com/Roldao-Neto/Open-Voice-Assistant).